mtlynch/mtlynch.io/content/notes/htfp-live/index.md

 Hacker News has its own distinctive culture.
 Before you can succeed there, it's important to understand its rules, etiquette, and conventions.

-In this lesson, I'll explain the culture of Hacker News, why it's a great platform for sharing writing related to software, hardware, or entrepreneurship, and how to avoid missteps that will get you banned.
+In this lesson, I'll explain the culture of Hacker News, why it's a great platform for sharing certain types of writing, and how to avoid missteps that will get you banned.

 ### Lesson 2: Choosing the Right Topics